spatialstatisticsupna/Scalable_Prediction/README.md

     The script allows to select the model to be fitted using the `model` (one of either `"Classical"`, `"Disjoint"` or `"1st-order nb"`) and `interaction` (one of either `"TypeI"`, `"TypeII"`, `"TypeIII"` or `"TypeIV"`) arguments.
 Each combination of these arguments will reproduce a line of Table 2.

-    Please, note that an alternative approximation strategy of INLA (not considered in the paper) has been set by default to speed up computations.
+    Please note that we have set an alternative approximation strategy for INLA (which was not discussed in the paper) as the default option to expedite computations.

 3. **Compute model assessment criteria**